 - Related Topics

 Twilio provides our users with the ability to send outbound SMS messages globally.
-Your project is set up to only allow access to your home country, which is determined by the phone number you verified during signup.
-If you’d like to enable new countries to send SMS to, please modify your permissions from the Messaging Geographic Permissions page in Console.
+Your project is set by default to only allow messages to be sent to your home country, which is determined by the phone number you verified during signup.
+If you’d like to enable new countries to send SMS messages to, please modify your permissions from the Messaging Geographic Permissions page in Console.

-Can I manage different international SMS permissions for individual subaccounts?
+Can I manage different Messaging Geographic Permissions for individual subaccounts?

-Please note that inheritance is only available between a main/parent account, and its owned subaccounts.
-Each main/parent account (sometimes referred to as a 'project'), has its own unrelated set of international geographic permissions that requires manual management.
-Enabling or disabling permissions to a specific country on one main/parent account will not change this setting on any other main/parent accounts, regardless of owner or organization status.
+If you utilize the Twilio Organization feature, each parent account (sometimes referred to as a 'project'), has its own set of international geographic permissions that requires manual management.
+Enabling or disabling permissions to a specific country on one parent account of an Organization will not change this setting on any other parent account of an Organization.

 For more information on subaccount inheritance, please see Do Subaccounts Support International Calls and SMS Messaging.